IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-a-nodejs-application.md

    ```
    The output should indicate the installed version of Node.js.

-6. Deploy the CICS bundle into CICS.
+6. Deploy the CICS® bundle into CICS®.

    ```text
    zowe cics-deploy push bundle --name Express --overwrite
    ```

-   A progress bar is shown with status messages as the CICS bundle is deployed and the application is started.
+   A progress bar is shown with status messages as the CICS® bundle is deployed and the application is started.
 This can take a few minutes.
 The command will summarize the deployment, including the Node.js runtime `.stdout` and `.stderr` file names that the application will write output to:

    <pre class="messageText">
    Regions in scope 'CICPY000' of CICSplex 'ZOSPTINT':